Tobacco Use and Mental Health These Days

 Nicotine & Stress

 Smokers often have a cigarette either during or immediately after a stressful event or situation.
-The act of smoking and the rituals associated with it seem to relieve stress temporarily.
+The act of smoking and the rituals associated with it seem to relieve stress temporarily, which is something the best vapes can replicate.
 It leads them to believe smoking actually reduces stress levels.
 In fact, the only things they are alleviating are the withdrawal symptoms of nicotine.

 Still not convinced…?